FAQ

 Why are some artworks missing an image?

-As part of a large ongoing digitisation project, Amgueddfa Cymru is digitising tens of thousands of artworks from the collection.
-If there isn’t an image, it may be because the artwork hasn’t yet been digitised, it’s being treated by our conservation team, is on loan to another gallery, or for copyright reasons.
+As part of a large ongoing digitisation project, Amgueddfa Cymru and the National Library of Wales are digitising tens of thousands of artworks from the collection.
+If there isn’t an image, it may be because the artwork hasn’t yet been digitised, it’s being treated by our conservation teams, is on loan to another gallery, or for copyright reasons.

 Why are some images blurred in search results?